digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/upgrading.rst

     .. assert:: participant.domains.list_connected().map(_.domainAlias.unwrap).toSet == Set("newdomain", "olddomain")

-Give the new connection precedence over the old connection by changing the ``priority`` flag of the new domain connection:
+Give the new connection precedence over the old connection by changing the ``priority`` flag of the new sync domain connection:

 .. snippet:: soft_migration_with_transfer
     .. success:: participant.domains.modify("newdomain", _.copy(priority=10))

-You can check the priority settings of the domains using
+You can check the priority settings of the sync domains using

 .. snippet:: soft_migration_with_transfer
     .. success:: participant.domains.list_registered().map { case (c,_) => (c.domain, c.priority) }

-Existing contracts will not automatically move over to the new domain.
-The domain router will pick the domain by minimizing the number of transfers and the priority.
-Therefore, most contracts will remain on the old domain without additional action.
-However, by using the :ref:`transfer command <transfer.execute>`, contracts can be moved over to the new domain one by one, such that eventually, all contracts are associated with the new domain, allowing the old domain to be decommissioned and turned off.
+Existing contracts will not automatically move over to the new sync domain.
+The sync domain router will pick the sync domain by minimizing the number of transfers and the priority.
+Therefore, most contracts will remain on the old sync domain without additional action.
+However, by using the :ref:`transfer command <transfer.execute>`, contracts can be reassigned to the new sync domain one by one, such that eventually, all contracts are associated with the new sync domain, allowing the old sync domain to be decommissioned and turned off.

-The soft upgrade path provides a smooth user experience that does not require a hard migration of the domain connection synchronised across all participants.
+The soft upgrade path provides a smooth user experience that does not require a hard migration of the sync domain connection synchronized across all participants.
 Instead, participants upgrade individually, whenever they are ready, allowing them to reverse the process if needed.